 Agra is the city of the iconic Taj Mahal.
-Located in the north Indian state of Uttar Pradesh in a distance of about 216 km from Delhi, Agra has two more UNESCO World Heritage Sites to its credit apart from the Taj Mahal, the Agra Fort and Fatehpur Sikri.
+Located in the north Indian state of Uttar Pradesh, at a distance of about 216 km from Delhi, Agra has two more UNESCO World Heritage Sites to its credit apart from the Taj Mahal, the Agra Fort and Fatehpur Sikri.

 Agra shot to limelight during the Mughal period when it became the capital of the Mughal Empire from 1526 to 1658.
 The Mughal emperor Babur made Agra his capital in 1526.
-The Mughal rulers were renowned builders and gave the city innumerable masterpieces, and during this era, each ruler tried to outdo his predecessors by building grandiose monuments.
+The Mughal rulers were renowned builders and gave the city innumerable masterpieces; during this era, each ruler tried to outdo his predecessors by building grandiose monuments.

-Tourism in Agra
+Tourism In Agra

-Agra is part of the Golden Triangle, which comprises Agra, Jaipur, and Delhi.
-Given its proximity to Delhi, most visitors usually prefer a whistle-stop one day trip, however, there are plenty of places to sleep and eat for those who wish to go beyond the Taj Mahal.
+Agra is part of the Golden Triangle, which comprises Agra, Jaipur and Delhi.
+Given its proximity to Delhi, most visitors usually prefer a whistle-stop, one-day trip; however, there are plenty of places to sleep and eat at for those who wish to go beyond the Taj Mahal.

-There is much more on offer including side trips to nearby places such as Fatehpur Sikri and Mathura.
+There is much more on offer including side trips to nearby places, such as Fatehpur Sikri and Mathura.
 The city has a chaotic marketplace where you can shop for souvenirs and local crafts.
-On a side note, be prepared to deal with the touts, rickshawallas, and unofficial guides out to make a fast buck.
+On a side note, be prepared to deal with the touts, rickshawallas and unofficial guides out to make a fast buck.

-As with other cities in India, Agra also reflects religious tolerance and here the Jama Masjid shares space with famous Hindu temples such as Bageshwar Nath Temple.
+As with other cities in India, Agra also reflects religious tolerance and here the Jama Masjid shares space with famous Hindu temples, such as Bageshwar Nath Temple.
 Agra like other cities in the country is chaotic, with sights, sounds and smells permeating each place that you visit.

 Agra is well connected by air, rail and road.